 The Speaker's Term is for two consecutive years.
-The Board will conduct a review by April 30th of each year.
+The Board will conduct a review annually.
 Reappointments can continue indefinitely, at the Board's discretion.

 8.6 Speaker Remuneration

 The Speaker will be paid for their service to the Board.
 The value of the Speaker's remuneration will be determined by the Board.